 Shouldn’t orality be considered rather as a form of writing—admittedly, an immaterial one, but still erudite?
 And isn’t a musical score the crystallization of spontaneous streams that flow forth from a multitude of constantly renewed present moments?

-Whether to represent or to put into the present: Isn’t that the true challenge for Medinea and our young artists?
+put into the present: Isn’t that the true challenge for Medinea and our young artists?
 A space where new and old, and where here and somewhere else, are but one and the same.

 Over the course of the sessions, these questions make up the essence of our approach; and each of the musicians must meet them head on.
 As the musicians are confronted by their many differences, they already intuit that each encounter with “the other from somewhere else” is actually an encounter with themselves.